martin3000/evohome/README.md

 It supports a Honeywell evohome controller with multiple heating zones and (optionally) a DHW controller.

-You can choose _which_ location with `location_idx:` (most people will have only one location), and you can even have multiple _concurrent_ locations/logins with the following work-around: https://github.com/zxdavb/evohome/issues/10
+If you are one of the privilegded few with multiple evohome locations, you can choose _which_ location with `location_idx:`, and you can even have multiple _concurrent_ locations/logins with the following work-around: https://github.com/zxdavb/evohome/issues/10

 #### Other Versions of this Component